Quick Loader

 Quick Loader (Quick as in less configuration) is used to import data from various file formats into Salesforce Org with support for flexible field mapping, parsing different date formats, and more.

-Open the Quick Loader from the Modules Menu -> Quick Loader
+Open the Quick Loader from the Modules Menu -> Quick Loader.
+The screenshot below shows the various aspects of the Quick Loader UI.

 Steps